The largest of all tree-borne fruits, jack fruit is oval-shaped and knobbly-skinned. This fruit can weigh up to eighty or ninety pounds.

 Yuzu lime leaves are available year-round.

-Yuzu leaves may have been used in Korean Citron tea, which is believed to help with digestion and to help cure colds.
-The leaves are said to have anti-parasitic properties, and may help with intenstinal worms.
+Yuzu Lime leaves are believed to have been used in traditional Korean Citron tea, a health drink which is taken as a digestive aid and an immune system booster.
+In Korea, Yuzu Lime leaves are thought to have anti-parasitic properties, and are said to help with intenstinal worms.